TheR1D/shell_gpt/README.md

 > [!TIP]
 > Alternatively, you can use locally hosted open source models which are available for free.
 To use local models, you will need to run your own LLM backend server such as [Ollama](https://github.com/ollama/ollama).
 To set up ShellGPT with Ollama, please follow this comprehensive [guide](https://github.com/TheR1D/shell_gpt/wiki/Ollama).
 >
-> xAI Grok also maintains some level of backwards compatability with the OpenAI API.
+> xAI Grok also maintains backwards compatability with the OpenAI API.
 > You may use an xAI token with Grok2 like so
 ```
 export OPENAI_API_KEY='xai-xxxx'